 “Sexual addiction” is actually not about sex at all.
 It’s an intimacy disorder – using sexual activity or a relationship in a desperate search for connection, affirmation or love.
 Sex addiction is a coping mechanism – a way to medicate painful feelings, experiences and memories.
 While “sex addiction” is a misnomer, unfortunately, it’s one that will probably stick.

 Bethesda Workshops provides Christian treatment for sexual addiction recovery.
-We have an intensive workshop program for male and female sex addicts (or those heading that direction), co-sex addicts (partners or ex-partners of addicts), and addict/co-addict couples.
+We have an intensive workshop program for male and female sex addicts (or those heading that direction), partners of addicts (or ex-partners of addicts), and addict/partner couples.
 Our Resources section contains suggested books, 12 Step groups, organizations and links, and our section for Professionals has a wealth of clinical information.
 There is help and hope!